 At Westmeads we know that on-going assessment is vital as it informs the next steps in both planning and teaching successful lessons.
 It also helps us to identify any children who may be having particular difficulties in specific areas of their learning.
 This may lead to a short-term intervention or support to help children to understand or find strategies to support them in their learning journey.

-Class teachers, their teaching assistants, the deputy head teacher/SENCo and head teacher meet at the end of each term to look at the children's progress and to see if there are any areas where additional support may be needed for individuals, groups or the whole class.
+Class teachers and the leadership team meet at the end of each term to look at the children's progress and to see if there are any areas where additional support may be needed for individuals, groups or the whole class.

 There are also national assessments in which all children are required to participate.
 In Year 1, there is the 'Phonics Check' during June.
 This is a short assessment which assesses whether children are able to decode real and nonsense words.
 Using phonics is one of the cueing strategies that children may use when learning to read.